 As we welcome autumn we look for ways we can brighten our gardens during the dark months ahead.
 Autumn and winter colour is a welcome addition to any garden.
 However, plants that can withstand the harsh weather during our winter months can be hard to find at this time of year.
 One plant that can withstand the harsh Irish winter is heather.
 Hence, the September plant of the month is autumn and winter flowering heather.

 Heather is a plant which attracts bees.
 Its purple, bell-shaped flowers produces nectar which is notoriously popular among bees.
 Irish heather honey, the honey made from the heather plant has multiple health benefits.
 It is high in antioxidant, antibacterial, antidiabetic and anti-inflammatory properties.
-Interestingly, research shows that Irish heather honey has as many disease–fighting compounds as New Zealand’s famous manuka honey.
+Interestingly, research shows that Irish heather honey has multiple disease–fighting compounds.
+It has as many disease–fighting compounds as New Zealand’s famous manuka honey.
 What’s not to love about the heather plant?

 Where To Plant: